nik786/kube-learn/istio.md

 Bookinfo Architecture
-The BookInfo sample application deployed is composed of four microservices:
+The BookInfo sample application deployed is composed of four microservices:<br><br>
-The productpage microservice is the homepage, populated using the details and reviews microservices.
+The productpage microservice is the homepage, populated using the details and reviews microservices.<br><br>
-The details microservice contains the book information.
+The details microservice contains the book information.<br><br>
 The reviews microservice contains the book reviews.
-It uses the ratings microservice for the star rating.
+It uses the ratings microservice for the star rating.<br><br>
-The ratings microservice contains the book rating for a book review.
+The ratings microservice contains the book rating for a book review.<br><br>
-The deployment included three versions of the reviewsmicroservice to showcase different behaviour and routing:
+The deployment included three versions of the reviewsmicroservice to showcase different behaviour and routing:<br><br>
-Version v1 doesn’t call the ratings service.
+Version v1 doesn’t call the ratings service.<br><br>
-Version v2 calls the ratings service and displays each rating as 1 to 5 black stars.
+Version v2 calls the ratings service and displays each rating as 1 to 5 black stars.<br><br>
-Version v3 calls the ratings service and displays each rating as 1 to 5 red stars.
+Version v3 calls the ratings service and displays each rating as 1 to 5 red stars.<br><br>
 The services communicate over HTTP using DNS for service discovery.
-An overview of the architecture is shown below.
+An overview of the architecture is shown below.<br><br>

-productpage is written in Python and calls details and reviews to populate the page. details is written in Ruby and contains the book information. reviews is written in Java and contains book reviews and calls ratings. ratings is written in Node.js and contains book ratings.
+productpage is written in Python and calls details and reviews to populate the page.<br><br>
+details is written in Ruby and contains the book information.<br><br>
+reviews is written in Java and contains book reviews and calls ratings.<br><br>
+ratings is written in Node.js and contains book ratings.
 There are three versions of this microservice in the application.
 A different version is called each time the page is refreshed